benji6/moodtracker/scripts/README.md

 - You need AWS credentials with the correct permissions set up to run these
 - You can install dependencies using [Poetry](https://python-poetry.org)
+- You can run the scripts within this directory like this: `poetry run python3 ./analytics.py`